 Areas of expertise

-neurological rehabilitation, concussion team, vestibular disorders, seating assessments, prosthetic and orthotic training
+neurological rehabilitation, concussion, vestibular disorders, seating assessments, prosthetic and orthotic training

 Master of Physical Therapy, University of Puget Sound, 1995